padrinobook/padrinobook/02-job-vacancy-application.md

 When you use data for the tests, you need to decide how to create them.
 You could, of course, define a set of test data with pure SQL and add it to your app.
 A more convenient solution instead is to use factories and fixtures.
 Think of factories as producers for you data.
 You are telling the factory that you need 10 users that should have different names and emails.
-This kind of mass object creation. which are called fixtures in testing, can easily be done with [Factory Girl](https://github.com/thoughtbot/factory_girl).
-Factory Girl defines it's own language to create fixtures in a `ActiveRecord`-like way, but with a much cleaner syntax.
+This kind of mass object creation which is called fixtures in testing, can easily be done with [Factory Girl](https://github.com/thoughtbot/factory_girl).
+Factory Girl defines it's own language to create fixtures in an `ActiveRecord`-like way, but with a much cleaner syntax.

 What do we need to use Factory Girl in our app?
 Right, we first we need to add a gem to our `Gemfile`: